 The Centers for Medicare & Medicaid Services (CMS), the federal agency that runs Medicare, monitors the quality of care that Medicare health plans provide.
-One way CMS does this is to ask people with Medicare about their physical and mental health-to determine whether the care their health plan provides keeps them as healthy as possible.
+One way CMS does this is to ask people with Medicare about their physical and mental health-to learn if their health plan's care keeps them as healthy as possible.

 You have been randomly selected to receive the "Medicare Health Outcomes Survey-Modified."
-(For some health plans that have fewer enrollees, all members with Medicare are asked to participate.)
+(For some health plans with few enrollees, all members with Medicare are asked to take it.)
 In a few days, you will receive the survey in the mail.
 Please take the time to complete and return it in the enclosed postage-paid envelope.

-Your answers are important and will help us determine if your health plan keeps you as healthy as possible.
-All information you provide is protected by the Privacy Act and will not be shared.
+Your answers are important and will help CMS learn if your health plan keeps you as healthy as possible.
+Your answers are protected by the Privacy Act and will not be shared.
 You do not have to participate in this survey.
 Your help is voluntary and your decision to participate or not participate will not affect your Medicare benefits.

 [SURVEY VENDOR NAME] is a survey organization working with CMS to carry out this survey.
-If you have questions about the survey, please call [SURVEY VENDOR NAME] toll-free at [1-800-NUMBER] or e-mail [E-MAIL ADDRESS].
+If you have questions about the survey please call [SURVEY VENDOR NAME] toll-free at [1-800-NUMBER] or email [EMAIL ADDRESS].
 Thank you for your help with this important survey.